 - Quizzes, tests, regular verb flashcards, trifold flashcards, homework assignments.

-Find other French and Spanish resources here for teaching grammar, vocab, culture, and more and get a free Simple System for Choosing Preterite or Imperfect Tense in my Free Resource Library.
+Find other French and Spanish resources here for teaching grammar, vocab, culture, and more, and get a free Simple System for Choosing Preterite or Imperfect Tense in my Free Resource Library.
 After you sign up, check your email for the password and access link.

-Stay tuned for future posts in this series on how to teach tricky verbs and grammar.
+Finally, be sure to stay tuned for future posts in this series on how to teach tricky verbs and grammar.